 Church Newsletter for More Announcements

 This page is to highlight events at the church.
 For more detail, read the weekly church newsletter posted here.

 We're also collecting new and gently used blankets and socks for our homeless ministry.
 You may bring them in on Sundays, or contact the church office if you need to make arrangements to drop them off on a weekday (from 9-2).

 Our annual Sock Collection Ministry is underway, and socks you donate will be distributed to the homeless and needy for the Winter.
 Homeless shelters state that socks are the most desired and needed.
 Men’s, Women’s and Children’s socks are needed.
 Collection bins will be placed in the undercroft and close to the handicapped entrance.
 This is a great time to clean out those items that you are not using.
 Items will be collected now through December 2021.

 COVID policy update

-Per evolving CDC guidelines (and the evolving coronavirus), we will once again require all people to wear a face mask in the church building, both during Sunday worship and during the week.
-There are a handful of exceptions for eating and speaking from the lectern or pulpit.
+Per evolving CDC guidelines (and the evolving coronavirus), we will once again require all people to wear a face mask while in the church building, both during Sunday worship and during the week.
+Accordingly, we're suspending coffee hour for the time being.
 This requirement applies to the vaccinated and unvaccinated.

 Easy Fundraisers for St. John's